 By exploiting different decay channels, studies of \HH production allow different regions of the kinematic parameters describing possible extensions of the SM and of the nonresonant invariant mass spectrum to be probed.
 A combination of different decay channels is therefore needed to achieve the best possible sensitivity to \HH production.

-A wide variety of \HH decay channels and their combination were studied by the ATLAS~\cite{Aad:2014yja, Aad:2015uka, Aad:2015xja, Aaboud:2016xco} and CMS~\cite{Khachatryan:2016sey, Khachatryan:2015year, Sirunyan:2017isc, Sirunyan:2017tqo, Sirunyan:2017djm, Sirunyan:2017guj, CMS:2020gsy} Collaborations.
-The most recent published results on the \HH combination~\cite{ATLAScomb, CMScomb}, with a data set corresponding to an integrated luminosity of about 36 \fbinv, set an observed (expected) upper limit at the 95\% confidence level (CL) on the SM production cross section of 7 (10) and 22 (13) times the theoretical prediction respectively.
+A wide variety of \HH decay channels and their combination were studied by the ATLAS~\cite{Aad:2014yja, Aad:2015uka, Aad:2015xja, Aaboud:2016xco} and CMS~\cite{Khachatryan:2016sey, Khachatryan:2015year, Sirunyan:2017isc, Sirunyan:2017tqo, Sirunyan:2017djm, Sirunyan:2017guj, CMS:2020gsy} Collaborations: the most recent published results on the \HH combination~\cite{ATLAScomb, CMScomb}, with a data set corresponding to an integrated luminosity of about 36 \fbinv, set an observed (expected) upper limit of, respectively, 7 (10) and 22 (13) at the 95\% confidence level (CL) on the SM production cross section times the theoretical prediction.

 The $\PH$ to four-lepton ($\PH\to \PZ\PZ^{*} \to 4\ell$, $\ell = \Pe, \mu$) decay channel is the rarest observed so far at the LHC but it has the largest signal-to-background ratio.
-The analysis presented in this paper focuses on \HH pairs where one \PH decays to a \PZ boson pair, which in turn decays into $4\ell$, and the other to a pair of $\PQb$ quarks, hadronizing into jets ($\PQb\PAQb$).
+The analysis presented in this paper focuses on gluon-gluon fusion \HH production where one \PH decays to a \PZ boson pair, which in turn decays into $4\ell$, and the other to a pair of $\PQb$ quarks ($\PQb\PAQb$), hadronizing into jets.
 The final state forms a clear signature granted by the presence of the four leptons, while the high branching fraction of the $\PQb\PAQb$ decay channel partially compensates for the small branching fraction of the $4\ell$ channel.
 The leading-order (LO) $\Pg\Pg \to \PH\PH$ Feynman diagrams are shown in Fig. \ref{fig:ggF}.